andreifoldes/nipoppy-effex/dataset/derivatives/fmriprep/20.2.7/output/fmriprep/logs/CITATION.md

 methodology of *fMRIPrep*.
 Susceptibility distortion correction (SDC) was omitted.
-The BOLD reference was then co-registered to the T1w reference using `bbregister` (FreeSurfer) which implements boundary-based registration [@bbr].
+The BOLD reference was then co-registered to the T1w reference using `flirt` [FSL 5.0.9, @flirt] with the boundary-based registration [@bbr] cost-function.
-Co-registration was configured with six degrees of freedom.
+Co-registration was configured with nine degrees of freedom to account for distortions remaining in the BOLD reference.
 Head-motion parameters with respect to the BOLD reference (transformation matrices, and six corresponding rotation and translation parameters) are estimated before any spatiotemporal filtering using